iampavan/themacguy/_posts/2019/2019-08-August/2019-08-25-01-Build-Jekyll-site.md

 ---
-title: How to create a blog (Like this one..
-Literally!)
+title: "How to create a blog (Like this one..
+Literally!)"
 date: '2019-08-25 23:24:59 +0530'
 tags:
   - Jekyll
   - Blog
   - Website
   - Github
+permalink: "/blog/:title.html"
 published: true
 ---
 Step by step guide to build a Jekyll site